GeorgeMuscat/resume/resume.typ

       - Responsible for setting up and maintaining course infrastructure, with technologies such as Linux (Debian Server), Bash, Python, PHP and CGI.
       - Sole individual responsible for setting up and running exams in an in-house virtual exam environment.
     - Tutor for COMP6443 (Web Application Security)
       - Students to discover, report and remediate discovered vulnerabilities found in specially developed web applications.
-Reports focus on remediation and explaining business impacts of the discovered vulnerabilities.
+Students are taught to write reports that focus on remediation and explaining business impacts of the discovered vulnerabilities without overwhelming non-technical readers.
       - Vulnerabilities exploited and remediated include SQLi, XSS, LFI and SSRF.
     - Tutor for COMP1531 (SWE Fundamentals)
       - Teaching TypeScript, ExpressJS, CI/CD, Git Version Control and Agile Development.